-Efforts are now focused on making preparations for a seismic acquisition campaign in the Dharoor Valley area which will include a regional seismic reconnaissance grid in the previously unexplored eastern portion of the basin as well as prospect specific seismic to delineate a drilling candidate in the western portion of the basin where an active petroleum system was confirmed by the most recent drilling at the Shabeel-1 and Shabeel North-1 locations.
-The Company has identified a suitable location to drill an exploration well in the Nugaal Valley block.
-However, given certain operational and political issues identified below, a decision to move ahead on this will not be taken until adequate resolution is achieved.
+Efforts were focused on making preparations for a seismic acquisition campaign in the Dharoor Valley area which included a regional seismic reconnaissance grid in the previously unexplored eastern portion of the basin as well as prospect specific seismic to delineate a drilling candidate in the western portion of the basin where an active petroleum system was confirmed by the most recent drilling at the Shabeel-1 and Shabeel North-1 locations.
+The Company identified a suitable location to drill an exploration well in the Nugaal Valley block.
+However, given certain operational and political issues identified below, a decision to move ahead on this was not taken as there was no adequate resolution achieved.